 It's good to try new things, even when you might not really need those things.
 Take my new Samsung Chromebook for instance.
 I didn't really need another laptop (or tablet or smart phone for that matter), but after watching the TV commercial for it, I was intrigued enough to do a little more research on the web.
 Hmm...cloud computing you say?
 Light weight, compact with no fan and 7 hours of battery life you say?
 Go on...people love, they hate it, it's controversial you say?
 "I must have it," I say.
-So, while I didn't need the device itself, I did need to try out the concept of cloud computing.
-Regardless, with a price of only $249, I was getting it no matter what.

 And get it I did, which was no easy feat, because it seems quite a few people felt the same way I did, and were trying out this new concept in computing.
 After trying several outlets (several times), I finally found one on Best Buy, which unfortunately meant I had to pay tax, but I was anxious to get mine, so be it.